324: Master Ninja II

 No, I was really dead, Tim.
 I’m the Reanimator.

 Re-Animator is a 1985 horror flick about a medical student who discovers a way of bringing dead tissue back to life.
 It was based on the H.P.
 Lovecraft story "Herbert West—Reanimator."
-(Thanks to Tonya Crawford for mentioning the H.P.
-Lovecraft story.)
+(Thanks to Tonya Crawford for the H.P.
+Lovecraft reference.)

 Reading Of Mice and Men.